Textile Workshop with Indigo: Clay Resist Dye Sunday 10.05.26

 â—¯ Dyeing your fabric in an indigo vat

-â—¯ Take your dyed samples + finished fabric home
+â—¯ Take your dyed samples + finished fabric home: a kitchen towel

-The workshop is held in German (English possible too, just mention it via mail)
+The workshop is held in German (English is possible too, just mention it via mail)

 ABOUT